wttech/aet/documentation/src/main/wiki/BasicSetup.md

 Whenever new version is released please execute the following:

-* `git pull` to get latest version of `Vagrantfile`.
+* `git pull` to get the latest version of `Vagrantfile`.
 * `berks update` to update Chef dependencies.
 * `vagrant provision` to re-run Chef on the virtual machine.

-#### SSH access
+#### SSH Access

-To get into the virtual machine via SSH please execute `vagrant ssh` from the same directory that contains `Vagrantfile`.
+To access the virtual machine via SSH please execute `vagrant ssh` from the same directory that contains `Vagrantfile`.
 After that please type `sudo -i` and press ENTER to switch to `root`.

-If you prefer to use PuTTY, mRemote or any other connection manager, please log in as user `vagrant` with password `vagrant` on `localhost` port `2222`.
+If you prefer to use PuTTY, mRemote or any other connection manager, please log in as the user `vagrant` with the password `vagrant` on `localhost` with the port `2222`.
 Keep in mind that the port may be different if you have more than one Vagrant machine running at the same time.
-You can check current assignment by executing `vagrant ssh-config` command from directory that contains your `Vagrantfile`.
+You can check the current assignment by executing the `vagrant ssh-config` command from the directory that contains your `Vagrantfile`.

-#### Useful Vagrant commands
+#### Useful Vagrant Commands

-* `vagrant reload` restarts Vagrant machine and re-applies settings defined in `Vagrantfile`.
-It's useful whenever you've changed port forwarding or synced folder configuration.
+* `vagrant reload` restarts the Vagrant machine and re-applies settings defined in `Vagrantfile`.
+It's useful whenever you've changed the port forwarding or synced folder configuration.
-* `vagrant destroy -f` deletes entire virtual machine.
+* `vagrant destroy -f` deletes the entire virtual machine.
-* `vagrant reload --provision` restarts virtual machine and re-run Chef afterwards.
+* `vagrant reload --provision` restarts the virtual machine and re-run Chef afterwards.
-* `vagrant suspend` suspends currently running virtual machine.
+* `vagrant suspend` suspends the currently running virtual machine.
-* `vagrant resume` resumes suspended virtual machine.
+* `vagrant resume` resumes the suspended virtual machine.
-* `vagrant status` show status of virtual machine described in `Vagrantfile`.
+* `vagrant status` show the status of the virtual machine described in `Vagrantfile`.
-* `vagrant halt` halts/turns off virtual machine.
+* `vagrant halt` halts/turns off the virtual machine.

-#### Port forwarding
+#### Port Forwarding

-Local port is a port exposed on your machine.
+The local port is a port exposed on your machine.
 You can access services via `localhost:<PORT>`.

-VM port refers to port assigned inside Vagrant's virtual machine.
+The VM port refers to the port assigned inside the Vagrant virtual machine.

 Port forwarding rules can be easily changed in `Vagrantfile`.